killidia/Killidia/README.md

-### Hi there, I'm Killidia 👋
+## Hi there, I'm Killidia 👋

+### About me:

+I am a French developer, passionate about programming, understanding computer systems and cyber security.

+### Ideas of project:

+- An home assistant with many features like Jarvis 😎.
+- An crystal web framework like symfony with many bundle.
+- An complete IDE write in Rust just for fun !

-My favorite Languages:
+### My favorite Languages:

 <div>
 	<img src="images/rust.png" width=50 />